 Creating an Action

-Create an action from the Workflow State window or the New Action button on the context panel.
-Most of the properties for actions are common to all action types.
+You can create an action from the Workflow State window or you can click the New Action button on the context panel.
+Most action properties are the same for all action types.

 The following screenshot shows the common action properties:

-When you create an action, the context panel displays the action according to its trigger category.
-However, actions execute in the order in which they appear on the Actions subtab of the Workflow State window, according to their trigger type.
-For more information about how actions execute in a state according to their trigger type, see Action Triggers.
+When you create an action, the context panel displays it according to its trigger category.
+However, actions run in the order they appear on the Actions subtab of the Workflow State window, based on their trigger type.
+For more information about how actions run in a state based on their trigger type, see Action Triggers.

 To create an action:

-2. Select the state where you want to add the action in the diagrammer and click the New Action icon in the context panel.
+In the diagrammer, slect the state where you want to add the action, then click the New Action icon in the context panel.

-3. In the New Action window, click the link for type of action that you want to create.
+In the New Action window, click the link for type of action you want to create.
 For information about action types, see Workflow Actions Overview.

-4. Enter the following basic properties.
-The properties that appear depend on the type of action.
+Enter the following basic properties.
+The properties that appear depend on the action type.

 Property